Building with RealityKit for the First Time

 However, I’m an AR-junkie without knowledge of whatever Apple’s cooking up for AR devices.
 My vision of an AR future may be unrealistic and incompatible with Apple’s master plan.
 I don’t expect RealityKit to remain restrictive in AR capabilities, but if many of those restrictions are still in place when V2 hits this summer that indicates a different path forward.
 To me, a restrained RealityKit V2 indicates a specific, subservient role for Apple’s AR devices.
 Think more Apple Watch and less “next iPhone.”
 Even if their AR device (which I expect at the earliest in 2022) takes a supporting role in the Apple ecosystem, I look forward to hacking it to do more than it’s supposed to.

 Want more?
-Read my last post about developing an augmented reality browser.
+Read my next post about the limitations of the first release of RealityKit or my last post about developing an augmented reality browser.

 Want to build some awesome AR thing?
 Reach out!